libreobjet/open-guide/designing.md

 Design as a process
 ===============

+##Skills

 Often design requires extensive knowledge in many fields and a lot of skills, both intellectual and manual.

-Starting a new design project suppose to have a kind knowledge or skills before beginning.
-A sense of 3 dimensions, in geometry, mathematical, experiences with 2d or 3d software
+Skills like fine tridimensional sense, knowledge in geometry and mathematics or experiences with 2d or 3d software would help you a lot at the time of beginning your design.
+But do not be afraid if you think that you have not enough skills, because almost all the people can design objects.
+Remember the times in whitch you used to built huts,  homemade bows or models made by toys like Lego.
+In addition, working with open source designs makes designing easier as you can do not start from the scrach.

+##Ways of working

-- Not only computer but also work with your hand.
+Do not only use computer but also work with your hand.
 Experimentation is an important part in design process, it is about trying, testing, go further, making mockup to validate physically your initial idea is essential

  ## Concept / modelise (Drawing/Representation Tools?)

 There are multiple tools you can use for drawing or representing your designs, from analogical traditional tools like pencil, pens, watercolours or handmade models to digital tools like vectorial drawing applications or 3D digital enviroments for moddeling.
-Analogical tools, of course, are useful but in order to share design efectively and fabricate them in a fast and precise way we will use digital tools or software of drawing and representation.
+Analogical tools, of course, are useful but in order to share design efectively and fabricate them in a fast and precise way we use digital tools or software of drawing and representation.

-It's not because your work is done with propriatary software than you project is not opensource.
-But we recommend to be logical in your design process.
-(This digital software could be propietary or opensource.
+This digital software could be propietary or opensource.
 If you use propietary software to work in your designs its does not mean that your design is not open source.
-However, we recommend to be logical in your design processes.)
+However, we recommend to be logical in your design processes.

 In the following pages, we will talk about diferent digital tools that you can use for your designs.
 Do not forget that this are not all the options you can use, only a few ones.